Skip to content

 My backpacking trip in South America was not a cure.
 It was just one of the later steps on a long road to a kind of recovery.
 It was the final push, perhaps, towards a return to that side of myself from before, the version of myself that was happier, fiercer, stronger, better.
 The more I travelled, the more I found I could do.
 My independence grew.
 My sense of inner strength.

-And so I found myself, on the eight-year anniversary of my mum’s death, running face-first down a fifteen-story building dressed as batman.
+And so I found myself, on the eight-year anniversary of my mum’s death, running face-first down a fifteen-story building dressed as Batman.
 The only person from an entire tour group brave enough to try it.
 Braver than my ex, braver than the bolshy, laddish blokes we’d been hanging out with.
 Braver than my own self, just a few months before.
 It was the most incredible rush, not just because I did something insane, not just because the fear pulsed through my veins like an electric current… but because for once, I felt like I was honouring mum properly.

 She would never have wanted me to spend days crying, when there was a whole world out there of beautiful landscapes and crazy adventures.
-Of course, she’d never have wanted me to go to Bolivia either – or anywhere else remotely dangerous.
+Of course, she’d never have wanted me to go to Bolivia either – or anywhere else remotely dangerous!

 But, cliché though it is to say, she’d have wanted me to be happy.
 She gave me this life.
 Gave me the body I moan about and the hair I love and the shyness and the storytelling.
 Not the nose – that was all dad!
 But most other things.
 And she’d have wanted me to make the most of them.

 It’s been fourteen years now, and I can’t pretend that my grief has gone.
 It’s just something you get used to, like an old wound that plays up in bad weather.
 But what I can say is that travelling brought me back from a brink I didn’t even know I was on.
-That it taught me how to be strong, taught me the power of facing your fears in order to learn just what you’re capable of.
+Travelling taught me how to be strong, taught me the power of facing your fears in order to learn just what you’re capable of.

 And on a smaller, more personally crucial level, it helped me move forwards.
 Or backwards, in a way: back to who I was before and forwards to who I wanted to be after.
-Whether I realised it or not at the time, and I think at least a part of me did, that day in Bolivia was a turning point.
+Whether I realised it or not at the time (and I think at least a part of me did), that day in Bolivia was a turning point.

 I wrote this post over a year ago, but never published it.
 Recently, I found it in my drafts so I decided to dust it off, update it a bit, and publish it as part of my new challenge to write at least one new blog post a week.